 Fourth Year Medical Students Acting Interns

 The Family Medicine Residency Program accepts fourth year students to perform a 4-week long Family Medicine Acting Internship rotation from August through December.
 View a sample schedule for the Acting Internship program.
-If you are interested in performing any of these rotations, please complete the personal statement form and return to Kathy Barrington.
-Applications will be processed starting in February.
+We will accept all applications through AAMC VSLO (Visiting Student Application Service).
+Final decisions will be approved by May.

 View the list of expectations for both and Medical Students and Acting Interns.